mohite-abhi/menu-drop-down/README.md

-# drop-down-menu
+# menu-drop-down

 # What is this?

-A module published in npmjs with the name 'drop-down-menu', which contains function to create a drop down menu DOM element.
+A module published in npmjs with the name 'menu-drop-down', which contains function to create a drop down menu DOM element.

 # Installation

-`npm i drop-down-menu --save`
+`npm i menu-drop-down --save`

 Then ..

 ```
-import { createDropDown } from "drop-down-menu";
+import { createDropDown } from "menu-drop-down";

 dropDown1 = createDropDown("click me", ["item 1", "item 2", "item 3", "item 4"], 2);
 dropDown2 = createDropDown("push this", ["item 5", "item 6", "item 7", "item8"]);